Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

 In the last post we showed how traditional reinforcement learning (RL) models have provided some insights into decision-making processes.
 However they often treat agents as purely rational actors, overlooking the profound influence of affective states on behavior, or their concept is simplist, as *mood* in our last post.
 Depression is complex, characterized by persistent negative mood, anhedonia (reduced capacity to experience pleasure), cognitive biases, and impaired decision-making.
 Recent empirical work has demonstrated that depressed individuals show altered patterns in reinforcement learning tasks: they exhibit reduced learning rates for positive outcomes, increased sensitivity to negative feedback, and more exploratory (less decisive) choice patterns.
 By incorporating psychological constructs like mood, pessimism, and learned helplessness into formal mathematical frameworks, we can generate testable hypotheses about the mechanisms underlying mental illness.
 Moreover, these models offer the potential to develop personalized interventions by identifying specific computational dysfunctions in individual patients.
 In this comprehensive study, we extend traditional Bayesian reinforcement learning by incorporating dynamic a more complete mood states that modulate both learning and decision-making processes.
 We present two complementary simulation frameworks: the first introduces individual differences and environmental perturbations to capture heterogeneity in affective responses, while the second incorporates meta-cognitive mechanisms like learned helplessness and rumination.
 Through systematic comparison of "healthy" and "depressed" agents, we demonstrate how mood dynamics can produce the characteristic behavioral patterns observed in depression.

-## Theoretical Framework: Mood-Modulated Bayesian Learning
+## Mood-Modulated Bayesian Learning

-### Mathematical Foundations

-Our approach builds upon Bayesian reinforcement learning, where agents maintain probability distributions over the expected value of each available action.
+Like our last post we build on Bayesian reinforcement learning framework, where agents maintain probability distributions over the expected value of each available action.
 For a $K$-armed bandit problem, let $Q_k$ represent the true expected reward for arm $k$.
 The agent maintains a posterior belief over each $Q_k$, which we model as a Gaussian distribution:

 $$Q_k \sim \mathcal{N}(\mu_k, \sigma_k^2)$$